openharmony/docs/en/application-dev/quick-start/stage-structure.md

 Distribution rules of the application.

-This attribute defines the rules for distributing HAP files based on different device specifications, so that precise matching can be performed when AppGallery distributes applications.
+This attribute defines the rules for distributing HAP files based on different device specifications, so that precise matching can be performed when the application market distributes applications.
 Distribution rules cover three factors: API version, screen shape, and screen resolution.
 During distribution, a unique HAP is determined based on the mapping between **deviceType** and these three factors.

 Table 16 Internal structure of the distroFilter attribute